mikademus/arf/README.md

 ## Note on 0.2.0

 > [!WARNING]
 > Arf! is divided into three areas of resposibility: parsing, querying and serialisation.
 Serialisation is intended to be document-ordered and retain the order and structure of a parsed document.
 Note that **in this version** the serialiser _normalises data to canonical order_.
-This will be amended.
+This will be amended in 0.3.0.

 # Syntax Overview
 ## Basic constructs